AlexanderHott/rocksdb-memtable-switching/README.md

 - [ ] check for newer hyperparameter optimization library similar to optuna
 - [ ] hook up workload generator
 - [ ] make db_env / rocksdb options configurable via json
+- [ ] add SYN/ACK handshake so that the benchmark / decider program start only when both are ready

 ## Docs